 Oggetto:

 Obiettivi formativi

-La parte tenuta da Alberto Pelissero (6 ore) riguarderà il contesto dell’Asia meridionale, specificamente di area indiana.
-La parte tenuta da Matteo Cestari (30 ore) tratterà del problema della pratica nel pensiero dell'Asia Orientale, considerando anche l'apporto al problema generale della pratica in molti pensatori contemporanei.
+La parte tenuta da Alberto Pelissero (6 ore) ha l'obiettivo di introdurre le correnti religioso-filosofiche dell’Asia meridionale, specificamente di area indiana.
+La parte tenuta da Matteo Cestari (30 ore) ha come obiettivo la presentazione del problema della pratica nel pensiero dell'Asia Orientale, considerando anche l'apporto al problema generale della pratica in molti pensatori contemporanei (Foucault, Hadot, Bourdieu, Nishida).
+Particolare risalto verrà dato alle questioni metodologiche di studio del pensiero dell'Asia da una prospettiva postcoloniale e critica.

-The part held by Alberto Pelissero (6 hours) will concern South Asian, specifically Indian, philosophical and religious context.
-The part held by Matteo Cestari (30 hrs.) will deal with the problem of practices in East Asian Thought, with a look at the general problem of practice in many contemporary thinkers.
+The part held by Alberto Pelissero (6 hours) aims at presenting the South Asian, specifically Indian, philosophical and religious context.
+The part held by Matteo Cestari (30 hrs.) aims at discussing the problem of religious and philosophical practices in East Asian Thought, in light of the general problem of practice from the perspective of many contemporary thinkers (Foucault, Hadot, Bourdieu, Nishida).
+A particular stress will be put on methodological questions concerning the study of Asian thought, from a postcolonial and critical perspective.

+Oggetto: